mtds/vt_driver/README.md

 ## Description

-'__vt_driver.py__' is a small Python utility which rely on the VirusTotal API in order to verify if a file was already identified as malware.
+'__vt_driver.py__' is a small Python utility which rely on the [VirusTotal API](https://developers.virustotal.com/reference) in order to verify if a file was already identified as malware.

-*API Key*: in order to work this script needs a valid VirusTotal API key, which can be obtained by registering [here.](https://www.virustotal.com/en/#signup)
+*API Key*: in order to work this script needs a valid VirusTotal API key, which can be obtained by registering yourself [here](https://www.virustotal.com/gui/join-us).

+## Python 2 vs. 3

+Starting from version tagged **0.5**, this script is meant to be executed using Python version **3.x**.
+Otherwise use the version tagged as **0.4**.

 ## Usage